International Conference Call Brazil

-When you have participants in Brazil, you simply give
+When you have conference call participants in Brazil,

-them a local or Brazil toll free number to call.
-That number is remote call forwarded to your conference call.
+simply send them a Brazil local or Brazil toll free number to join your call.

 For example, you can sign up for an international conference calling service based in the United States and